 Blue mistflowers are a colorful addition to the natural area or sunny edges of a wooded garden.
 Grow them alone or combined with daisies and other colorful perennials.
 Mistflower care is minimal.
 Learning how to grow a mistflower plant is simple; the flat, fuzzy flowers add a delicate air to the area where they’re planted.

 Commonly called hardy or wild ageratum or mistflower, mistflowers are botanically named Conoclinium coelestinum and classified as a wildflower.
 The plant closely resembles the garden variety of ageratum, only larger.
-Wild ageratum grows on stems reaching 2 to 3 feet tall.
+Wild ageratum grows on stems reaching 2 to 3 feet (61-91 cm.) tall.

 Mistflower info instructs planting seeds in full sun to light shade in a soil that remains moist.
 For best performance, mistflower care requires regular watering when soils dry out, although they are somewhat drought tolerant.

 When happy in their location, blue mistflowers may spread into areas where they are not wanted.
-Keep them in their place by digging the underground rhizomes and planting into another area that will benefit from the fluffy flowers of wild ageratum.
+Keep them in their place by digging the underground rhizomes up and planting them into another area that will benefit from the fluffy flowers of wild ageratum.

 Deadhead spent flowers of blue mistflowers before they can drop seed.

 Wild ageratum is an important source of food for butterflies, and you will likely find them visiting often when growing this plant.
 Unfortunately, deer like them too, so try to include some deer resistant plants, such as marigolds nearby when planting blue mistflowers.
-Use other forms of repellants if browsing deer are a problem.
+Use other forms of repellents if browsing deer are a problem.

 Use this mistflower info to get started growing wild ageratum mistflowers in an area of your landscape.